Last Updated on August 9, 2022 by Michelle Ball

 3) Did not consider three categories of space: teaching, non-teaching and specialized space in its calculations,

-4) Contained flawed and/or missing information on size/square footage.
+4) Contained flawed and/or missing information on size andsquare footage.

 Victory for All California Charter Schools

-The Bullis decision was a student victory and has been a boon to charter school students who have sometimes been stuck in facilities which were not so great.
-Charter students should not be stuck in terrible classrooms just because they attend a charter.
-With charter school law upheld, all students in California benefit, due to increased choices for receiving a proper education.
+The Bullis decision was a student victory.
+It helped charter school students across California, who may have previously been stuck in facilities which were cruddy.
+Charter students should not be stuck in terrible classrooms just because they attend a charter school.
+All students in California benefit, due to increased choices for receiving a proper education.

 Education Attorney for Students

 LAW OFFICE OF MICHELLE BALL

 Sacramento, CA 95814